ihmeuw/pseudopeople/docs/source/glossary.rst

     Noise types
         The types of error that can be introduced to a pseudopeople dataset.
-        Each one simulates a specific type of mistake/inaccuracy that could occur in a real-life data collection or generation process.
+        Each one simulates a specific type of mistake or inaccuracy that could occur in a real-life data collection or generation process.
-        For example, one of the noise types in pseudopeople is a simulant recording a nickname rather than their legal name.
+        For example, one of the noise types in pseudopeople is a simulant choosing the wrong option from a list of choices on a form.

     Probabilistic record linkage (PRL)
         Entity resolution ("record linkage") methods that internally use probabilities of